scare-scale/ScareScale/src/content/movie/the-island-between-tides-2025.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /7SnBO0GdQ5cNvq8eW6xv5aTmcGB.jpg
+synopsis: "A young woman follows a mysterious melody onto a remote tidal island.
+When she crosses back over at the next low tide, she emerges into a world where 25 years have passed."
 ---
-A young woman follows a mysterious melody onto a remote tidal island.
-When she crosses back over at the next low tide, she emerges into a world where 25 years have passed.